CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 I use https://github.com/CorporalQuesadilla/Steam-Shortcut-Manager for setting the shortcuts

-VR support is added but it doesn't work for some games (IDK why)
+VR support is added (fixed not working for some games)